 the crime, and the two women later positively identified him as the assailant.3

-Smith was scheduled to be tried for attempted assault and the two women had been summoned as witnesses when the lynching occurred in Annapolis on Wednesday, October 5, 1898.
+Smith was scheduled to be tried for attempted assault and the two women had been summoned as witnesses when the lynching occurred in Annapolis on Wednesday, October 5.
 The Baltimore Weekly Sun suggested that the lynchers were possibly motivated by a desire to spare the sisters from having to give their testimony on the witness stand at a trial.
-Mary had said that she did not like the thought of being forced to testify.
-The Baltimore Sun suggested that another reason for the lynching could have been because Smith was reportedly a South Baltimore politician and that efforts to secure his release on bail could have been made before the trial.4 At the early hour of 2:00 a.m. on October 5, a mob of about 30 men forced their way into the Annapolis city jail where Smith was held.
-At gunpoint, the mob took the keys from Night Watchman Thomas J. Duvall and took a handcuffed Smith out of the jail so quietly that Warden Perry and deputy warden, who were asleep in another area of the jail, did not wake up until Smith was already outside.
+Mary Morrison had stated that she did not like the thought of being forced to testify.
+The Baltimore Sun suggested that another reason for the lynching could have been because Smith was reportedly a South Baltimore politician and that efforts to secure his release on bail could have been made before the trial.4 At the early hour of 2:00 a.m. on October 5, a mob of about thirty men forced their way into the Annapolis city jail where Smith was held.
+At gunpoint, the mob took the keys from night watchman Thomas J. Duvall and forced a handcuffed Smith out of the jail so quietly that Warden Perry and the deputy warden, who were asleep in another area of the jail, did not wake up until Smith was already outside.
 The lynchers led Smith onto Calvert Street with a rope-in-hand, and had Smith not been able to break away and run from the mob, that rope would most likely have been used to hang him.
 Smith ran up Northwest Street yelling, "Help!" and "Murder!" while the mob of lynchers fired at his back with their pistols.
 Wright Smith was shot several times in the back of the head and fell dead in a vacant lot.
-The Annapolis Advertiser speculated that the mob of lynchers probably consisted of Baltimoreans, reason being that Captain Morrison and his family had resided in Baltimore until their move to Anne Arundel County.5 The Baltimore Weekly Sun guessed that the lynchers were probably from Baltimore as well as various parts of Anne Arundel County.6 The body of Wright Smith was turned over to his wife in Baltimore City.7
+The Annapolis Advertiser speculated that the mob of lynchers probably consisted of Baltimoreans, since Captain Morrison and his family had resided in Baltimore until their move to Anne Arundel County.5 The Baltimore Weekly Sun guessed that the lynchers were probably from Baltimore as well as various parts of Anne Arundel County.6 The body of Wright Smith was turned over to his wife in Baltimore City.7

 "I was shocked when I read the account [of the lynching], and I consider it an outrage.
 While the Governor has no power to act singly in the matter, I shall act promptly in conjunction with the local authorities.
 The commission of such a crime is made all the more outrageous by having taken place under the very dome of the capital and in the town where the judges of the Court of Appeals were at the very time present.
 Had the negro been convicted he would not have received the death penalty, as the charges preferred against him admitted that he did not accomplish his purpose.
-Lynchings are becoming to frequent, and the people display a want of confidence in the ability of the law to punish crimes."10
+Lynchings are becoming too frequent, and the people display a want of confidence in the ability of the law to punish crimes."10

 1. Copy of the Death Certificate for Wright Smith Maryland State Archives SPECIAL COLLECTIONS (Topic File) Lynching, SC 1457-1633.